Complete damage in linear elastic materials - Modeling, weak formulation and existence results: Notation

 Let $(X,\|\cdot\|)$ be a Banach space, $I\subseteq\R$ be an open interval and $\mu$ be a positive measure.
 The space $L^p(I,\mu;X)$, $1\leq p\leq\infty$, denotes the $p$-Bochner $\mu$-integrable functions with values in $X$ ($\mu$-essentially bounded for $p=\infty$, respectively).
 We write $L^p(I;X)$ for $L^p(I,\C L^1;X)$.
 The subspace $H^{q}(I;X)\subseteq L^2(I;X)$, $q\in\N$, indicates $L^2$-functions which are $q$-times weakly differentiable with weak derivatives in $L^2$.
 Moreover, the subspace $BV(I;X)\subseteq L^1(I;X)$ consists of functions $f\in L^1(I;X)$ with

 and

 To every $f\in BV(I;X)$, we can choose a representant (also denoted by $f$) with $\var_I(f)<+\infty$.
 Then the values $f(t^\pm):=\lim_{s\rightarrow t^\pm}f(s)$ exist for all $t\in \ol{I}$ (and are independent of the representant) by adapting the convention $f\big((\inf I)^-\big):=f\big((\inf I)^+\big)$ and $f\big((\sup I)^+\big):=f\big((\sup I)^-\big)$.
-The functions $f^+(t):=f(t^+)$ and $f^-(t):=f(t^-)$ are thus uniquely defined for every $t\in \ol I$ and do not coincide for at most countably many points, i.e. in the jump discontinuity set $J_f$.
+The functions $f^+(t):=f(t^+)$ and $f^-(t):=f(t^-)$ are thus uniquely defined for every $t\in \ol I$ and do not coincide for at most countably many points, i.e., in the jump discontinuity set $J_f$.
 Furthermore, a regular measure $\mathrm df$ with finite variation, i.e. $|\mathrm df|(I)<\infty$, and with values in $X$ (called \textit{differential measure}) can be assigned such that $\mathrm df((a,b])=f^+(b)-f^+(a)$ for all $a,b\in\ol I$ with $a\leq b$, cf. \cite{Din66}.
 If $X$ is a finite dimensional vector space we refer to \cite{Ambrosio00} for a comprehensive introduction.

-If $X$ exhibits the Radon-Nikodym property (e.g. if $X$ is reflexive) the differenial measure decomposes into $\mathrm df=f'_\mu\mu$ for a (non uniquely) positive Radon measure $\mu$ and a function $f'_\mu\in L^1(I,\mu;X)$ \cite{MV87}.
+If $X$ exhibits the Radon-Nikodym property (e.g. if $X$ is reflexive) the differential measure decomposes into $\mathrm df=f'_\mu\mu$ for a (not necessarily uniquely) positive Radon measure $\mu$ and a function $f'_\mu\in L^1(I,\mu;X)$ \cite{MV87}.
 The subspace $SBV(I;X)\subseteq BV(I;X)$ of special functions of bounded variation is defined as the space of functions $f\in BV(I;X)$ where the decomposition

 for an $f'\in L^1(I;X)$ exists.
 This function $f'$ is called the absolutely continuous part of the differential measure and we also write $\partial_t^\mathrm{a}f$.
 If, additionally, $\partial_t^\mathrm{a}f\in L^p(I;X)$, $p\geq 1$, we write $f\in SBV^p(I;X)$.